 We are firm believers that if you’re in the investing game, you have to have a global outlook.

 He continued on…

 The incumbents must embrace the fintechs.
-Banks cover what the fintechs have and banks cover what the fintechs have.
+Banks cover what the fintechs have and fintechs cover what the banks have.
 Today they’re talking past each other. … My advice to the C-Suite of the banks is you cannot put your head in the sand.
 You’ve got to be asking ‘How can you partner?
 How can you learn WITH?’

 In this session, CNBC’s Hugh Son is interviewing Upgrade’s CEO, Renaud Laplanche who starts off by introducing Upgrade’s approach to credit cards.

 The worst feature of credit cards is the monthly min payment.
 It is designed to keep consumers in debt.

 We made a more responsible credit card that is meant to help consumers get out of debt.
 The idea of a responsible, more affordable credit card really took off.